 In support of Responsible Tourism, Travelers Link Africa LTD partnered with Wild Run Uganda for the Kibale Wild Run.

 Registered Participants from Kampala set off on 30th June from Kampala to Kibale with a lunch stop in Mubende.
 Arrival was early evening and we were welcomed by a host of Baboons at the entrance gate.
-Members where dropped off at various accommodation places to relax till time for the campfire while a few members had tasks already set to do before the Run.
+Members were dropped off at various accommodation places to relax till time for the campfire while a few members had tasks already set to do before the Run.

 It is important for the Local Community to appreciate the benefits of Tourism in Uganda.
-20% park entrance revenue from the national parks is used for Livelihood project.
+20% of park entrance revenue from the national parks is used for the Livelihood project.
 It is from such benefits that the Community is able to conserve and promote sustainable tourism.

-A big thank you to the everyone who participated in the Kibale Wild Run: Kyenjojo Tourism and Conservation Initiative, Hits FM- Boda Boda, Kibale – Queen Tourism and Conservation Initiative, Kabarole Tourism and Conservation initiative, Uganda Wildlife Authority, Uganda Tourism Board, Uganda Wildlife Education Centre, Mbarara Tourism Information Centre, Ministry of Tourism, Wildlife and Antiquities and China Railway Seventh Group Company, Nature Lodges, Bigodi Homesteads, Chimpanzee Forest Guest House and Campsite, Rweetera Safari Park, Movit Uganda and the Kibale Community at Large.
+A big thank you to everyone who participated in the Kibale Wild Run: Kyenjojo Tourism and Conservation Initiative, Hits FM- Boda Boda, Kibale – Queen Tourism and Conservation Initiative, Kabarole Tourism and Conservation Initiative, Uganda Wildlife Authority, Uganda Tourism Board, Uganda Wildlife Education Centre, Mbarara Tourism Information Centre, Ministry of Tourism, Wildlife and Antiquities and China Railway Seventh Group Company, Nature Lodges, Bigodi Homesteads, Chimpanzee Forest Guest House and Campsite, Rweetera Safari Park, Movit Uganda and the Kibale Community at Large.

-Let’s participate in Responsible Tourism, Let’s Run for Tourism Awareness and Wildlife Conservation.
+Let’s participate in Responsible Tourism, Let’s Run for Tourism Awareness, and Wildlife Conservation.